Avgolemono, from the words avgo = egg and lemoni = lemon, is a Greek sauce made with eggs, lemons and stock from the food we are cooking.

 - the juice of two juicy lemons (about 1/2 cup)

-- 1 cup of the hot broth
+- 1 cup of hot broth

 - 1 tablespoon of corn flour (cornstarch) optional

-- Then pour all mixture back in the pan and holding the saucepan, toss it around, so that the sauce reaches the bottom.
+- Pour all the avgolemono mixture in the pot and holding the saucepan, toss it around, so that the sauce reaches the bottom.

 - If you are making soup, stir it well with a ladle.